s5bug/niji/README.md

 ## building

-build via MinGW CMake. release mode via `-DCMAKE_BUILD_TYPE=Release`.
+build via CMake. release mode via `-DCMAKE_BUILD_TYPE=Release`.

-cut the binary size in 4 by `strip`ping it afterward.
+if building via MinGW cut the binary size in 4 by `strip`ping it afterward.

 ## linux when?